MicrosoftDocs/VBA-Docs/api/Access.ComboBox.AutoExpand.md

 # ComboBox.AutoExpand property (Access)

-You can use the **AutoExpand** property to specify whether Microsoft Access automatically fills the text box portion of a combo box with a value from the combo box list that matches the characters that you enter as you type in the combo box.
+Use the **AutoExpand** property to specify whether Microsoft Access automatically fills the text box portion of a combo box with a value from the combo box list that matches the characters that you enter as you type in the combo box.
 This lets you quickly enter an existing value in a combo box without displaying the list box portion of the combo box.
 Read/write **Boolean**.

 ## Syntax